Up! (Kep1er song)

 "Up!" is a song recorded by South Korean girl group Kep1er for their second extended play (EP) Doublast.
-It was released as the EP's lead single by Wake One Entertainment on June 20, 2022.
+It was released as the EP's lead single by WakeOne on June 20, 2022.

 Background and release

 On June 3, Wake One Entertainment announced Kep1er would be releasing their second extended play titled Doublast on June 20.
 On June 10, the track listing for Doublast was released with "Up!" announced as the lead single.
 Three days later, the highlight medley teaser video was released.
 The music video teaser was released on June 16 and 17.

 Composition

 "Up!" was written by Jinli (Full8loom), who also handled the composition and arrangement alongside Glory Face (Full8loom).
-Musically, the song was described as a combination of punk and house genres "harmonized by energetic vocals that elevate the refreshing atmosphere of summer to the fullest" with lyrics about "Kep1er journey through a dream island called happiness".
+Musically, the song was described as a combination of funk and house genres "harmonized by energetic vocals that elevate the refreshing atmosphere of summer to the fullest" with lyrics about "Kep1er journey through a dream island called happiness".
 "Up!" was composed in the key of F-sharp major, with a tempo of 124 beats per minute.